rmdly/rubites/README.md

 ## Progress

 The runner tracks your progress automatically - it runs through exercises in order and stops at the first one that fails.

-## Contributing

-Pull requests welcome!
-If you'd like to add exercises, follow the format in the existing files.

-## Licence

-MIT